sorrell/sorrell.github.com/_posts/2020-12-10-Postgres-and-Apache-AGE.md

 The first thing in the journey I needed to do was to get AGE setup and running locally.
 I highly recommend just cloning the `age-compose` repository that I mention below, as it provides some sample relational data and some sample graph data and helper functions.

 Since AGE is still in alpha, I decided I want to keep the experience containerized, so I created a couple of Docker images:  one [Debian based](https://hub.docker.com/repository/docker/sorrell/agensgraph-extension), and one [Alpine based](https://hub.docker.com/repository/docker/sorrell/agensgraph-extension-alpine).
 These containers are based on the Postgres 11 official images, but also will clone, build, and install AGE.
-AGE is locked in PG11 right now, but they are working on making it compatible with newer version of PG.
+AGE is locked in PG11 right now, but they are working on making it compatible with newer versions of PG.

-One of the great things that Bitnine offers in their [AgensGraph tutorial](https://bitnine.net/tutorial/tutorial_eng.html) is some sample data in the form a Northwind database.
+One of the great things that Bitnine offers in their [AgensGraph tutorial](https://bitnine.net/tutorial/tutorial_eng.html) is some sample data in the form of a Northwind database.
 This data is traditional RDBMS stuff - tables and relations.
 No special graph database nodes or relationships.

 But since Northwind isn't built into the Docker images I created, I decided I would put that data into a Docker compose project called [age-compose](https://github.com/sorrell/age-compose) (Debian based, uses plpython3u).
 There is also an Alpine Linux-based version here (uses plpython2u):  [age-compose-alpine](https://github.com/sorrell/age-compose-alpine).